JohnPetere/Burley-Maids/README.md

  - <strike> Convert into next.js app for SEO </strike>
  - Change meta tags
  - Change Favicon
- - make 80% a custom class for all pages, when it gets to size md, it gets to 100
+ - <strike>make 80% a custom class for all pages, when it gets to size md, it gets to 100</strike>
  - <strike>  NavBar</strike>
     -<strike>  Mobile menu layout and colors</strike>
  - footbar